In the olden days the men of the village would use long poles to stand up the may pole.

 We went to Pullach which is just south of Munich to see them raise their new maibaum with our friends.
 We learned that there is a strong tradition of neighboring villages trying to steal the pole the night before it is put in place (May 1st).
 This is simply incredible because the pole is extremely tall and sits in the middle of the village for a week before the ceremony.
-The village elders even arrange for security to sit with the pole 24 hours a day to prevent the prank.

 In the event of a theft, the village is required to provide the rival village with barrels of beer to secure a safe return.
 Pullach had their pole stolen this year.
 The story being told was that they even had to call the police to secure a safe trip back. (...but they didn't have the police on the way out of Pullach...)
 When I asked how they could steal it, my friend said, "...they probably used some girls to distract the guards."
 Diabolical and unstoppable.